 The players cut for deal.
+Each player is dealt a card until everyone has 13 cards in his hand.
 The lowest cut is the first to deal.
 The whole pack is dealt out clockwise, one card at a time, each placed face down.

 After the cards have been dealt, each player chooses three cards to pass to an opponent.
 Players pick their cards after they've looked at them, and before they've received cards from their opponents.
 Cards are passed to the right at the first deal, to the left with the second, and across with the third.
 At the fourth deal, players keep their own cards.

 Note: after each hand, the deal passes to the player on the dealer's left.

 The player to the left of the dealer leads first.
 (Or the person holding the 2 of clubs card can start first.)
 Each player after the lead must follow suit if he can.
 If he can't, he may play any card he wants.

 A player wins a trick when he plays the highest card of the suit that is led.
 The winner of the trick leads the next.